Galaxy of the Dinosaur (1992)

 A man gets a job ghost writing a former British Prime Minister’s memoirs after the previous ghost writer died.
 Soon he learns that the other writer was likely killed and the government is trying to hide secrets about the Prime Minister.

-This is a great film in the tradition of the paranoid films of the 1970s.
-But this is a lot darker and you walk away with more questions than ever even though much is explained.
+This is great and in the tradition of the paranoid films of the 1970s.
+But it is a lot darker and you walk away with more questions than ever even though much is explained.

 Starring Ewan McGregor (Trainspotting), Olivia Williams (Maps to the Stars), Pierce Brosnan (GoldenEye), and Kim Cattrall (Porky’s).
 Eli Wallach (The Good, the Bad and the Ugly) has a nice scene here.